-- 1. Verify that the customer uses the MacBook (13-inch) placed on a flat hard surface. - 2.
-Verify that the MacBook (13-inch) is hotter than expected for normal operation.
-If possible, compare how hot the MacBook (13-inch) case feels with how hot the case of a running display model feels. - Is the MacBook (13-inch) running hotter than normal?
+- 1. Verify that the customer uses the computer while it is placed on a flat, hard surface. - 2.
+Verify that the computer is hotter than expected for normal operation.
+If possible, compare how hot the computer case feels with how hot the case of a running display model feels. - Is the computer running hotter than normal?
 Yes: Proceed to the next step.
 No: The unit is operating normally.
 Proceed to the Inform Customer step on the flowchart.
-When speaking with the customer, direct him or her to Knowledge Base document 30612.

-- 4. Check the processor speed.

-- 5. Is the processor speed running at the setting the customer set?
+When speaking with the customer, direct him or her to Knowledge Base article 30612. - 4.
+Check the processor speed. - Is the processor speed running at the setting the customer set?
 Yes: Continue with the next step.
 No: The computer could be overheating.
 The operating system will automatically reduce the processor speed if the computer starts to get too hot.
-Continue with the next step.

-- 6. Check for a failed fan.

-- 7. Can you hear the fan running?
+Continue with the next step. - 6.
+Check for a failed fan. - 7.
+Can you hear the fan running?